Email : dranujtyagi5583@gmail.com | Sunday Evening : Closed

 Complex or recurrent pilonidal disease

-Complex or recurrent pilonidal disease refers to cases of Pilonidal Sinus that are more severe, involve multiple sinus tracts, or have recurred after previous treatment.
+Complex or recurrent pilonidal disease refers to more severe cases of Pilonidal Sinus that involve multiple sinus tracts or have recurred after previous treatment.
 These cases may require more complex surgical interventions, such as flap closures or the Bascom procedure, to prevent recurrence and promote healing.